-Hospice Resources for Medical Professionals
+Hospice Resources For Medical Professionals

 We have curated helpful journal articles and resources that are available 24/7 to answer questions and support you, your patients and their families.

-Palliative Care: Benefits, Barriers, and Best Practices
+Palliative Care: Benefits, Barriers, And Best Practices

 “Studies show that patients who receive hospice care have improved quality of life, with less depression and symptom burden; feel more in control; are able to avoid risks associated with treatment and hospitalization; and have decreased costs with improved utilization of health care resources.”
 American Family Physician, Dec 2013.

-The Role of the Family Physician in the Referral and Management of Hospice Patients
+The Role Of The Family Physician In The Referral And Management Of Hospice Patients

 Family Practice Management, March 2008, pages 18-22.